 The Working Group considered how ADR methods could be promoted and more widely used.
 To that end, the Working Group considered the difficulties regarding coordination among the relevant government agencies when negotiating an amicable settlement to a dispute, the legal certainty required for officials to be involved in such settlement and how to ensure that the necessary approval process was set up, including that those negotiating the settlements had the necessary authority to agree to a settlement.
 It was said that policies as well as the legal framework for encouraging mediation would be necessary.
 In that context, it was highlighted that the United Nations Convention on International Settlement Agreements Resulting from Mediation (“Singapore Convention on Mediation”) provided for a useful instrument also in the context of ISDS.

-In addition, it was clarified that ADR methods were a means to be considered not just before but also during a dispute and it was suggested that guidelines should be developed to encourage arbitral tribunals and disputing parties to explore such methods proactively.Further, the Working Group considered how to make stakeholders aware of mediation and how to incentivize both investors and States to actively engage in alternative dispute settlement methods.
+[Comment made by the Energy Charter Secretariat] In addition, it was clarified that ADR methods were a means to be considered not just before but also during a dispute and it was suggested that guidelines should be developed to encourage arbitral tribunals and disputing parties to explore such methods proactively.
+In that regard, the International Bar Association’s Rules on Investor-State Mediation, and the Guide on Investment Mediation endorsed by the Energy Charter Conference, were mentioned.
+Further, the Working Group considered how to make stakeholders aware of mediation and how to incentivize both investors and States to actively engage in alternative dispute settlement methods.
 It was said that capacity-building and training of potential mediators and other stakeholders was a key aspect and examples of specialized courses were mentioned.
 It was suggested that the home State should encourage the investor to find an amicable solution with the host State before engaging in arbitration.
 It was further suggested that home State and host State could be organized in joint committees to address potential conflicts between an investor and a State.

-It was pointed out that an appropriate balance would need to be found between settlement through ADR methods and other fundamental questions, such as how such methods could lead to regulatory chill, reduced transparency from the settlement of claims behind closed doors, and settlements inconsistent with investment policies.
-In this context, it was stressed that mechanisms promoting ADR methods should be designed so as to ensure consistency with the Sustainable Development Goals (SDGs), in particular SDG-16.
+[Comments made by the Columbia Centre on Sustainable Investment (CCSI)] It was pointed out that an appropriate balance would need to be found between settlement through ADR methods and other fundamental questions, such as how such methods could lead to regulatory chill, reduced transparency from the settlement of claims behind closed doors, and settlements inconsistent with other areas of domestic and international law and policy.
+In this context, it was stressed that mechanisms promoting ADR methods should be designed so as to ensure consistency with good governance norms, including as reflected in SDG 16.

 Model clauses

-Regarding references to ADR methods in investment treaties, the Working Group considered whether to undertake the development of model clauses, which would: (i) indicate procedural steps the disputing parties could usefully take; (ii) guide parties on how to conduct a mediation; (iii) include a realistic time frame; and (iv) possibly address mandatory mediation as a prerequisite to arbitration.
-On that last point, it was pointed out that making mediation mandatory might be detrimental in certain situations and might be at odds with the voluntary nature of the mediation process.
+[Comment made by the USA] Regarding references to ADR methods in investment treaties, the Working Group considered whether to undertake the development of model clauses, which would: (i) indicate procedural steps the disputing parties could usefully take; (ii) guide parties on how to conduct a mediation; (iii) include a realistic time frame; and (iv) possibly address mandatory mediation as a prerequisite to arbitration.
+On that last point, it was pointed out that making mediation mandatory might be detrimental in certain situations and would be at odds with the voluntary nature of the mediation process.

 It was highlighted that some current treaties already included such model clauses and could serve as a model for the Working Group.